john-git7/E-commerce/README.md

 - Created backend endpoint that will send all the user data using mail.
 - Created an frontend profile page that will display all the user data
 - Displayed profile photo, name, mail and addresses.
+- Another section to display address and add an button called "Add address"
+- Display "No address found" if it is not found

+### Milestone 21

+- Created address form frontend page
+- Created an state that will store input address
+- Navigating address in profile  to this form page.

+### Milestone 22

+- Created an endpoint that will receive the address from address form in frontend
+- Added the address to the address array inside user collection.